-- 2. The lead applicant should obtain prior consent of parties concerned if they are referred to in the application form. - 3.
-Where an application is successful, the lead applicant (and industry co-applicant for collaborative projects) will enter into a project agreement with the Government and is required to comply with the terms and conditions therein, including monitoring project progress and expenditure, submission of reports and audited accounts, etc.
+- 1. The lead applicant must be an organisation and be either - - (a) an R&D Centre1; or - (b) a designated local public research institute2. - 2.
+The lead applicant should obtain prior consent of parties concerned if they are referred to in the application form. - 3.
+Where an application is successful, the lead applicant will enter into a project agreement with the Government and is required to comply with the terms and conditions therein, including monitoring project progress and expenditure, submission of reports and audited accounts, etc.